 Winter can be a challenging time if you are responsible for the maintenance and upkeep of commercial buildings and facilities.
 Snow, cold, ice and harsh winds can all cause problems.
-There are a number of things you should do to make sure that your facilities make it through the winter months unscathed and avoid insurance claims.
+Therefore, here are a number of things you should do to make sure that your facilities make it through the winter months unscathed and avoid insurance claims.

-- Maintain proper heat in all buildings, including those spaces that are vacant or unoccupied.
+- -Maintain proper heat in all buildings, including those spaces that are vacant or unoccupied.

-- Make sure doors and windows are well sealed to keep the cold air out and the warmed air in.
+- -Make sure doors and windows are well sealed to keep the cold air out and the warmed air in.

-- Keep the areas clear by reducing the amount of outside dirt being brought indoors.
+- -Keep the areas clear by reducing the amount of outside dirt being brought indoors.

-- Inspect the roofs and gutters.
+- -Inspect the roofs and gutters.
 Clear away any excess snow to avoid ice buildup.